adamsilver/adamsilver.io-jekyll/_drafts/2037-01-01-live-validation-bad.md

 Whilst typing or when bluring.

 Whilst typing the error appears and hides as the user types the correct and incorrect thing.
 Often when we fix a typo, we move the cursor all the way back to the beginning.
 Quicker than moving the cursor to the correct spot for some people.

- just as the user is going

-## 6. Complex to build

-All of this to say is that is fairly complex to build and configure.

 ## But like Heydon says we can do something once we know fields are in an error state.